goswamiumang108/OrchestraAI-Research/README.md

 redundancy, and incomplete insights.

-### 2.1.
-OBJECTIVES OF THE PROPOSED WORK:
+### Objectives of the Proposed Work

-* Design an AI-powered research and conversational agent with RAG integration.
+- Design an AI-powered research and conversational agent with RAG integration.
-* Enable context-aware dialogue for dynamic exploration of information.
+- Enable context-aware dialogue for dynamic exploration of information.
-* Provide structured outputs such as summaries, reports, and Knowledge Graphs.
+- Provide structured outputs such as summaries, reports, and Knowledge Graphs.
-* Balance accessibility for general users with rigor for academic and professional use.
+- Balance accessibility for general users with rigor for academic and professional use.

-## 3. SOLUTION DOMAIN
+## Solution Domain
 The proposed solution, OrchestraAI Research, is conceptualized as an Agent-as-a-Service (AaaS) system that delivers autonomous research capabilities through a web-based interface.
 By abstracting infrastructure and orchestration complexity, users can interact with a research agent that integrates multiple advanced AI techniques to provide